Gerard Malouf & Partners Manage Cases For Clients Across All Areas Of Personal Injury Law, Inheritance Disputes And Superannuation Disputes.

 Here are a few commonly asked questions about income protection insurance claims.
 For personalised answers, reach out to our team.

 It’s possible, but it hinges on your specific policy agreement.
-Depending on your insurer, you may be able to gain coverage for pre-existing conditions, but such coverage may come with caveats, such as extended waiting periods, increased insurance premium payments and/or limitations on compensation amounts.
+Depending on your insurer, you may be able to gain insurance cover for pre-existing conditions, but such coverage may come with caveats, such as extended waiting periods, increased insurance premium payments and/or limitations on compensation amounts.

 In other instances, pre-existing conditions may simply be excluded from your coverage, with each condition considered on a case-by-case basis.